 The Washington State Family Care Act allows workers to use accumulated sick days and other paid time off benefits while caring for sick child with a routine illness.
 If your child is born prematurely, or requires specialized care for a medical condition, it is possible that you could use these paid time benefits to make your family leave more affordable.

 State Family Leave Act

 The Washington State Family Leave Act (FLA) is a state based maternity leave law.
 The FLA provides 12 weeks of unpaid parental leave.
 Covered employers have 50 or more employees.

-The parental leave regulation is almost identical to its federal counterpart, but with one key difference: an employee’s own disability is not covered.
+This rule is almost identical to its federal counterpart, but with four key differences.

 Pregnancy Disability Leave

 This creates several outcome defined by length of leave.
 These examples assume a woman is eligible for all three regulations.

 - 18 weeks – for normal childbirth: 6 weeks for recovery, 12 weeks for baby bonding time